ryanlintott/FrameUp/README.md

 ```

 ## TagView
-Similar to the `HFlow` but a much simpler imlementation not based on `FULayout`.
+Similar to the `HFlow` but a much simpler implementation not based on `FULayout`.

 ### TagView
-A view that creates views based on an array of elments from left to right, adding rows when needed.
+A view that creates views based on an array of elements from left to right, adding rows when needed.
 Each row height will be determined by the tallest element.

 *Warning: Does not work in ScrollView.*